-Balloon sinus dilation is a procedure similar to Balloon SinuplastyTM that helps to relieve the symptoms of chronic sinusitis and chronic rhinosinusitis without cutting or removing any bone or tissue from the sinus area.
+Balloon sinus dilation is a procedure similar to Balloon Sinuplasty™.
+It helps relieve the symptoms of chronic sinusitis and chronic rhinosinusitis, without cutting or removing any bone or tissue from the sinus area.

 Balloon sinus dilation (also called balloon sinuplasty) technology gives our physicians additional tools for endoscopic surgery.
 Balloon sinus dilation uses a catheter-based device designed to clear blocked sinuses, restore normal sinus drainage and function, and preserve normal anatomy and mucosal tissue.

-Our doctors also use advanced diagnostic tools to determine when it is appropriate to use the balloon sinus dilation.
-Balloon sinus dilation procedure may not require general anesthesia and in many cases the patient is able to resume normal activities within 24 hours.
+We use advanced diagnostic tools to determine when it is appropriate to use the balloon sinus dilation.
+The procedure may not require general anesthesia.
+In many cases, the patient is able to resume normal activities within 24 hours.

 The sinuses are air spaces behind the bones of your upper face, and lie between your eyes, forehead, nose, and cheeks.
 Your sinuses are lined with a mucus layer and cells that have cilia, which are tiny hairs, on the surface.
 These cilia help trap and push out pollutants and bacteria.

 Your sinuses each have an opening that allows mucus to drain.
 When your sinuses are healthy, the drainage is working well.
 However, inflammation can occur in the lining if they aren't working efficiently.
 This is known as sinusitis.
-If your sinus openings become swollen shut, your mucus cannot drain away, which can lead to infection and inflammation of the sinuses.
+If your sinus openings become swollen shut, mucus cannot drain away.
+If this happens, it can lead to infection and inflammation of the sinuses.

-In many cases, an ideal treatment to alleviate these symptoms at the source is through a minimally invasive procedure called Balloon Sinuplasty™ or balloon sinus dilation.
-Our expert team at Del Rey MD can conduct balloon sinus dilation in a single day without tissue removal, bleeding or pain, allowing you to breathe clearly again.
+In many cases, the ideal treatment to alleviate these symptoms at the source is through a minimally invasive procedure called Balloon Sinuplasty™ or balloon sinus dilation.
+At Del Rey MD, we conduct the procedure in one day, without tissue removal, bleeding or pain.
+The outcome is allowing you to breathe clearly again.

-At our Del Rey MD locations in Marina del Rey, Long Beach, Lancaster and Bakersfield, 100% of our balloon sinus dilation procedures are performed in the office.
-Our expert team has conducted the highest number of balloon sinus dilation procedures in the state of California, which enables us to provide exceptional patient outcomes.
+At our locations in Marina Del Rey, Long Beach, Bakersfield, Los Angeles, and surrounding Southern California, 100% of our balloon sinus dilation procedures are performed in-office.
+Our team has conducted the highest number of balloon sinus dilation procedures in the state of California, which enables us to provide exceptional patient outcomes.

-Patients can expect quick recovery times and very little pain as a result of our experience and specialized approach.
-We are also in network with many insurance plans which makes it easy for our patients to receive the benefit of having the balloon sinus dilation procedure covered by insurance.
-At Del Rey MD, we do not have to charge a facility fee, and there is no necessity to see a primary care doctor for a referral.
+Patients can expect quick recovery times and minimal pain as a result of our experience and specialized approach.
+We are also in network with many insurance plans, which makes it easy for patients to receive the benefit of having the procedure covered by insurance.
+At Del Rey MD, we do not charge a facility fee, and there is no necessity to see a primary care doctor for a referral.

 When a patient comes to see the top-rated balloon sinus dilation team at Del Rey MD, there is an initial evaluation to see if they are a suitable candidate.
-Patients who can benefit from Balloon Sinuplasty™ or balloon sinus dilation, are typically experiencing chronic sinus problems.
+Patients who benefit from Balloon Sinuplasty™ or balloon sinus dilation typically experience chronic sinus problems.
 More than 37 million people are diagnosed with sinus problems in the U.S, including chronic sinus conditions such as rhinitis and sinusitis.

-Patients who may benefit from balloon sinus dilation also include those who have been looking to find relief from chronic sinus problems for more than 12 weeks.
+Patients who may benefit from balloon sinus dilation also include those looking to find relief from chronic sinus problems for more than 12 weeks.

-If you are looking for freedom from a chronic sinus problem, you may be experiencing symptoms including:
+If you have a chronic sinus problem, you may be experiencing symptoms including:

 Sinusitis is an inflammation or swelling of the tissue lining the sinuses.
 Sinuses are hollow spaces within the bones between your eyes, behind your cheekbones, and in your forehead.